dsolesvik/library/docs/foundations/controller software/euroscope.md

     - If you do not hear transmissions, it may mean there are no active transmissions on the frequency at that time.

 You’re now set up to observe and listen to live ATC on the VATSIM network!

+## Frequently Asked Questions
+???
+Question "I don't see any aircraft"
+     EuroScope cannot automatically determine the aerodrome you want to observe.
+Set a visibility center for your desired airfield by typing `.vis <ICAO>` (e.g., `.vis OMDB`).

+???
+Question "I don't see any data in the lists"
+     When observing, EuroScope cannot identify your area of interest.
+You must manually select the active runways using the runway selection dialog.

+???
+Question "I don't see tags for aircraft on the ground"
+     This is an intended feature.
+Tags will appear once an aircraft's ground status is set to "ON FREQ" and it is squawking its code.
+If you wish to view all tags (though unrealistic), go to the Ground Radar Plugin menu (grey bar), click on **Settings -> Labels**, and untick **NoState**.

+???
+Question "I accidently closed my METAR, how do I get it back?"
+     type in .qd or press ++f2++ followed by the ICAO of the airport